Ernie Haase & Signature Sound: Name change

 In 2004, the group changed its name to Ernie Haase and Signature Sound, reportedly in order to avoid confusion with other similarly titled regional groups.
 They released their self-titled album in October 2005.
 They signed with the Gaither Music Group and became regular performers with the Gaither Homecoming tours and videos.
 In May 2007, pianist Roy Webb left the band to be with his father, who was dying of cancer.
 On May 29, 2007, it was announced that Webb had resigned from the group.
 Later, it was announced that Gordon Mote would be the group's piano player during their Get Away Jordan summer tour supporting their album Get Away, Jordan released in January 2007.

 Singer and producer Bill Gaither eventually began scheduling a second series of concerts with only Signature Sound and the Gaither Vocal Band appearing together.
 Due in part to the popularity of these concerts, the two groups decided to record a single album together, entitled Together, which debuted in October 2007.
 On the DVD, it was hinted that future collaborations between Signature Sound and the Vocal Band were upcoming.
 Producer and songwriter Wayne Haun has served as their pianist since their 2008 Summer tour.
 The group's next project was entitled, Dream On.
 This was released in late October 2008 and was filmed in Chicago, at the Navy Pier Ballroom.
-In October 2009 a new Christmas album, the group's second such album, was released entitled Every Light That Shines at Christmas.

 The Cathedrals Tributes

+In January 2009, Ernie Haase announced a Cathedrals tribute tour was next on the quartet's agenda and the group started touring with a live band that included Wayne Haun on the piano, David Griffith on the bass, Kelly Vaughan on electric guitar and Zak Shumate on the drums.
 In September 2009, following a three-year hiatus from the National Quartet Convention, Haase and Signature Sound returned to performing there along with the rest of the Gaither Homecoming performers.
 Haase was unable to appear with former Cathedrals members Scott Fowler, Gerald Wolfe, Mark Trammell, and Danny Funderburk for a NQC special showcase presentation called The Cathedrals Remembered, a tribute concert at the convention in which the former Cathedral members joined forces to sing many old Cathedral songs and to honor George Younce and Glen Payne.
 Haase had other engagements over the weekend and had to leave NQC early, prior to the taping.

-In January 2009, Ernie Haase announced a Cathedrals tribute tour was next on the quartet's agenda and the group started touring with a live band that included Wayne Haun on the piano, David Griffith on the bass, Kelly Vaughan on electric guitar and Zak Shumate on the drums.
-On December 28, 2009, Ernie announced that Ryan Seaton was leaving the quartet to pursue other interests and that former Karen Peck and New River lead/tenor Devin McGlamery would be joining as the new lead singer, and they released A Tribute to the Cathedral Quartet in October 2010.
+In October 2009 the group released a second Christmas album entitled Every Light That Shines At Christmas which was the final album to feature Ryan Seaton.
+They also released a DVD video of the same title which was recorded LIVE for the Gospel Music Channel.
+On December 28, 2009, Ernie announced that Ryan Seaton was leaving the quartet after 6 years to pursue other interests and that former Karen Peck and New River lead/tenor Devin McGlamery would be joining as the new lead singer, and they released A Tribute to the Cathedral Quartet in October 2010.